 Don’t forget the keyboard and mouse.
 Any keyboard or mouse will do; however, a corded, compact keyboard with a 10-key pad for faster typing of numbers and a corded laser mouse is recommended.
 Battery powered keyboards and mice look nice and work well at a personal desk or home computer where they are not used all day, every day and where a sleek, clean look is a higher priority than precision and performance; however, corded mice and keyboards are recommended for POS stations.

-MMF brand printers are an industry standard; however, any cash drawer that can function with the OPOS driver will work.
-Some recommended cash drawers can be found here.
+Any cash drawer that can function with the OPOS driver will work.
 Modern cash drawers are typically connected to the receipt printer, so be sure that a cash drawer “kicker cable” is included.
 If it is not, they typically run an additional $15.

 For the tech-savvy, environmentally conscious consumer, Aluvii can email receipts; however, some customers demand a paper receipt.
-The full line of Epson and Zebra brand receipt printers are compatible with Aluvii.
+The full line of POS-X, Epson and Zebra brand receipt printers are compatible with Aluvii.
 In addition, any receipt printer with OPOS drivers are compatible.
-Some recommended receipt printers can be found here.
-If your budget is tight, the receipt printer is a peripheral you can be stingy with, as I do not typically see a reason to splurge for anything above the base model.
+A mobile printer is often used in conjunction with a mobile all-in-one, when paper receipts are needed.

 If you work with barcodes (tickets, retail products, season pass cards, gift cards, etc.), you will want a barcode scanner to save time associated with hand typing in barcodes.